joshikaselvam/Language-Detection-using-NLP/README.md

    Clean and normalize the text (lowercasing, removing punctuation, etc.)

 2. **Feature Extraction**
-   Use TF-IDF to convert text to numeric features
+   Use Count Vectorizer  to convert text to numeric features

 3. **Model Training**
    Train a Multinomial Naive Bayes classifier on labeled multilingual data